CesarePeli/Math_Physics_Logic/odd/infinity-plus-one.md

 As so often happens in mathematics, a simple formula can carry **deep philosophical weight**.
 And sometimes, that depth asks us not just to recalculate, but to **rethink the very way we understand ideas**.

+---

+🔙 Curious for more?
+Go back to the [Odd Questions](/odd-questions/) section.

 </div>